Mailing List & Forum HQ

 In April of 2020, the administrator began the Official Voynich Net Forum.
 It is my hope that the forum will continue the unique tradition of being an outlet for all ideas about the manuscript, so that researchers of all backgrounds, with their varied perspectives, will feel free to discuss both their mainstream, but also sometimes unconvential, and even controversial, ideas.
 I have long believed that this investigation cannot move forward without such an approach, and so perhaps extending this philosophy to a forum format will induce an even greater flow of free ideas.

 | The tone of the group has been

-astonishingly civil and mostly scholarly for the over 20 years of the
+astonishingly civil and mostly scholarly for the almost 30 years of the

 mailing list's existence, despite differences in background